Loraine has always loved crafting and particularly enjoys sharing ideas and crafting tips with others.

 7. Farmhouse Message Board

-No matter what your decorating style is, no doubt you'd find a message board to your advantage.
-This farmhouse message board is perfect in the Tuscan farmhome.
+No matter your decorating style, you'd undoubtedly find a message board to your advantage.
+This farmhouse message board is perfect in the Tuscan farmhouse.

 8. Bread Box